 This paper outlines five questions your organization must be able to answer to ensure you have the basics for effective maintenance in place.Learn more

-Enterprise Asset Management (EAM) is the entire lifecycle management of the physical assets of an organization such as buildings, installations, infrastructure and real estate assets.
-EAM covers the design, construction, commissioning, operations, maintenance, replacement, and demolishment of all assets, equipment, and facilities.
+Enterprise Asset Management (EAM) is the entire lifecycle management of the physical assets of an organization including buildings, installations, infrastructure and real estate assets.
+EAM systems are important because they cover the design, construction, commissioning, operations, maintenance, replacement, and demolishment of all assets, equipment, and facilities.
 "Enterprise" in EAM refers to the scope of assets: all asset types, across all locations, throughout the organization.

 Enterprise Asset Management encompasses all policies, processes, operating models, management, economics, documentation, and sustainable aspects that relate to these assets.